sohzm/wisk/README.md

 Wisk is an open-source document editor focusing on extensibility and performance.
 The frontend is built without frameworks or build tools, using modern Web APIs and standards.

 The frontend is open source and fully functional standalone, but requires Wisk backend services for advanced features like real-time collaboration, sync, citation management, and AI capabilities.
-The backend services are not open source and some features require a subscription to use.
+The backend services are not open source and some features may require a subscription to use.

 ### Core Functionality

 - Block-based editor with real-time rendering
+- LaTeX, charts, canvas, code blocks, and more supported
 - Extensible plugin system
 - Customizable themes and styles
 - Offline-first with automatic saving
 - PWA support for mobile and desktop
 - Templates support for quick start
 - Citation Manager for academic writing
+- Works on all modern browsers and devices

 ### Cloud Features (with Wisk backend)

 - AI assistance for writing
 - Real-time collaboration
-- Cross-device synchronization
+- Sync across devices
 - One click citations
 - Publishing and sharing
 - Export to various formats (PDF, DOCX, etc.) with latex templates